mothur/mothur.github.io/_wiki/costello_stool_analysis.md

     mothur > corr.axes(axes=stool.final.an.thetayc.0.03.lt.nmds.axes, shared=stool.final.an.shared, method=spearman, numaxes=2)

 This command generates the stool.final.an.spearman.corr.axes file.
-Sort this file by the final column - \"length\".
+Sort this file by the final column - "length".
 The first five lines look like this\...

     OTU    axis1   axis2   length